What makes MEM/MBA different from an MBA with a concentration in Energy and the Environment?

 For the MEM degree, you are required to choose one specialized concentration of study.
 MF students follow the Forest Resource Management (FRM) concentration.

-You will have the option to complete up to two concentrations at Fuqua.
+You will have the option to complete up to two concentrations, two certificates or a combination of both at Fuqua.

 - Fuqua courses are usually held on a Monday/Thursday or Tuesday/Friday schedule.